pepaivanova/spp/README.md

 ## Install and run locally

-To install set following commands in terminal
+To install type following commands in terminal
 ```
 $ sh
 $ npm install